johnpapa/vue-workshop/labs.md

 #### Step 12

-Run `npm run serve` and explore the routing navigation you just successfully created!
+Run `npm run serve` and visit `http://localhost:8080` in the browser.
+Now explore the routing navigation you just successfully created!

 ### Exercise 2: Router Links and Parameters